 Craig A. Walls, M.D., PhD, FACEP

-Secretary of Natividad Medical Foundation, Chief Medical Officer, Natividad Medical Center, and Assistant Clinical Professor, UCSF
+Secretary of Natividad Medical Foundation, Chief Medical Officer, Natividad Medical Center, Assistant Clinical Professor, UCSF

 Specializing in emergency medicine, Dr. Walls treats patients suffering from a wide range of acute illnesses and injuries at Natividad Medical Center’s Emergency Department.

-Dr. Walls earned his medical degree in 2001 at the University of Illinois at Urbana-Champaign before completing a residency in emergency medicine at Johns Hopkins Hospital.
+He earned his medical degree in 2001 at the University of Illinois at Urbana-Champaign before completing a residency in emergency medicine at Johns Hopkins Hospital.
 Dr. Walls also has a BA in History and Political Science.
-Dr. Walls currently serves on the Board of Directors of the Monterey County Medical Society.
+He currently serves on the Board of Directors of the Monterey County Medical Society.